Glossary of poly terms

 POLY MIXED RELATIONSHIP: Colloquial A poly/mono relationship.

-POLYSATURATED: Colloquial Polyamorous, but not currently open to new relationships or new partners because of the number of existing partners, or because of time constraints which might make new relationships difficult.
+POLYSATURATED: Colloquial Polyamorous, but not currently open to new relationships or new partners because of the number of existing partners, or because of time constraints that might make new relationships difficult.
 Contrast polyunsaturated.
 Usage: Often considered humorous or slightly silly.
 Seems to be most common primarily in the western United States.

 POLYSEXUAL: Colloquial Of or related to relationships which are sexually non-monogamous but which are not emotionally intimate.
 Usage: Sometimes condescending or derogatory; as Bill is not really polyamorous, but only polysexual.
 May indicate dismissal or derision of the relationship so named.
 See related swinging.